gemini-hlsw/explore-help-docs/proposal/main/investigators.md

 ### Invitations

 Co-Investigators are added through an invitation process.
 To invite a new CoI, click the add_user button which will add a blank row to the Investigators table and then click the send_invitation button.
 This will open a dialog to enter the CoI's email address and send them a single-use key with instructions on how to redeem the key (which requires an ORCiD).
-It is recommended to invite all CoIs to let them know that they are a part of the proposal, but it is not required at this time, and invitations do not need to be redeemed before the proposal deadline.
+All CoIs must be invited before submitting the proposal.
+The invitations may be accepted at any time.

 ### Email